s203645/FOR19-final/README.md

 # This is an app developed as part of a course at NHH (FOR19)

+The app earned us the highest grade in the course.

 ```
 Link to the website: https://forwardedu.org/green_digitalization_course/NHH/2023/group1/home
 ```